harryjackson/cool/README.md

 2. Multicore VM ie the VM should have multiple cores and this should be supported by Casm.
 3. Error handling by the VM ie we should do our best to provide decent errors that make it easy to see where the problem is.
+Note, I'm not referring to error handling in the Frontend I consider that a harder problem to do well.
-4. Design a simple Frontend Language that targets Casm and supports concurrency ins some form.
+4. Design a simple Frontend Language that targets Casm and supports concurrency in some form.
 This is vague because I don't know what method I'll use yet.

-\subsection Larger Wish list
+## Larger Wish list

 Some other features that would be great to add